 - Prunes: there are hundreds of varieties, but the French favor the Quetsch, Reine-Claude, and Mirabelle varietals for jam

-–Mirabelle: also a type of prune from the Lorraine region
+2. Mirabelle: also a type of prune from the Lorraine region

-–Coing (Quince): an ancient fruit resembling a pear which grows in the Mediterranean region of France
+3. Coing (Quince): an ancient fruit resembling a pear that grows in the Mediterranean region of France

-- not to be confused with the “Marron d’Inde,” the Horse Chestnut, which is not edible and has a smooth husk.
+Châtaigne and Marron indicate the edible sweet chestnut with its spiny outer husk.
+It’s not to be confused with the “Marron d’Inde,” or Horse Chestnut, which is not edible and has a smooth husk.

-- there are 700 varietals of châtaignes and marrons in France, mainly from the Dordogne and Ardèche regions.
+There are 700 varietals of châtaignes and marrons in France, mainly from the Dordogne and Ardèche regions.